Tuesday, May 30, 2006

 The Fairy Tale Poster lives side by side with the internet version

-written fairy tale, which can be downloaded in a Word document and
+of the written fairy tale, which can be downloaded in a Word document and

 form a tiny children's book.